mkrahu/launch-school-notes/210/string_methods.md

 * An index within the string on which the method is called at which to begin the extraction
   * If the index is greater than or equal to the length of the string, an empty string is returned
   * If this value is negative, it is treated as 0
-  * If this value is less than index end, the two values are swapped
+  * If this value is greater than index end, the two values are swapped
 * An optional end index before which to end extraction
   * If omitted, then the portion of the string from the beginning index to the end of the string is extracted
   * If this value is negative, it is treated as 0